e-dorigatti/e-dorigatti.github.io/_posts/2019-10-14-should-researchers-worry-about-ethics.markdown

 just a PR move after all.

 What if there was an external entity to prevent technology misuse?
-Just like the police is supposed to prevent crime, this ogranization would monitor companies and prevent them from doing evil things(TM).
+Just like the police is supposed to prevent crime, this organization would monitor companies and prevent them from doing evil things(TM).
 While I am sure such organizations exist, I cannot comment on their effectiveness besides noting that there are several companies doing evil things in plain sight.
 This might be caused by the